What did you say? Was it in Polish?

 OK.
 Not everything about this is wrong.
 Only most of it.

 Maybe fifty percent.
-Because only the part about my Grandpa is true.
+Because only that part about my Grandpa is correct.

 Yes.
 Both Grandpa and Grandma were from Poland.